-Working from home enabled arc21 to comply with the Public Health Agency guidance on social distancing and essential travel while maintaining continuity of critical services.
+Critically, working from home enabled arc21 also to comply with the Public Health Agency guidance on social distancing and essential travel while maintaining continuity of critical services.
+As 2021/22 continues, we will keep working arrangements under review but it is probable that as a result of Covid-19 and uncertainty around a timetable to return to Belfast Castle, we will adopt a hybrid model.

-To ensure that we were able to continue with our governance arrangements we altered our normal decision-making processes with Members agreeing to provide the Acting Chief Executive with the delegated authority to make decisions on behalf of the Joint Committee during the Covid-19 emergency.
+In terms of decision making, our governance arrangements were altered with Members agreeing to provide the Acting Chief Executive with the delegated authority to make decisions on behalf of the Joint Committee during the Covid-19 emergency, when meetings could not take place in the first three months of the financial year.